moracoderz/moracoderz/README.md

 # Moraima Rios--[@mripz](https://github.com/mripz)
 Hi, I'm Moraima an Aspiring Frontend Dev working as a freelancer (Wordpress consultant) and mom of two amazing kids 👦‍👦.
 Previously worked as a network admin for local companies at my hometown.
-I'm a tech geek🤓, I like playing online games as BTF 5, a big fan of Zelda saga especially BOTW, pluzzle games and in love with art 🥰 🎨 since I can remember.
+I'm a tech geek🤓, also like playing online games as BTF 5, a big fan of Zelda saga especially BOTW, pluzzle games and in love with art 🥰 🎨 since I can remember.

 ## What can I offer
 ✨  Dedicated & curious person always eager to learn something new